nipune/House-Price-Predictor/README.md

 ## Sources
 This Webinterface application development is inspired by Machine Learning & Data Science youtube video Tutorial by codebasics

+### Technical Requirements

-## Create a Jupyter Notebook, Google Colab Notebook, or Amazon SageMaker Notebook to prepare a training and testing dataset.
+* Create a Jupyter Notebook, Google Colab Notebook, or Amazon SageMaker Notebook to prepare a training and testing dataset.
+Optionally, apply a dimensionality reduction technique to reduce the input features, or perform feature engineering to generate new features to train the model.

+All three notebook types were used: Jupyter Notebook (on a local machine), [Google Colab](https://colab.research.google.com/drive/1FOjqVT7H5lRAP_aNokAh4r-T0mFHop19) & Amazon SageMaker.
+Please note that SageMaker notebook instances have been stopped and deleted, artefacts are available in png format.
+[1][2]

- ## Fit the model(s) to the training data.
+* Fit the model(s) to the training data.

- ## Evaluate the trained model(s) using testing data.
+* Evaluate the trained model(s) using testing data.
 Include any calculations, metrics, or visualizations needed to evaluate the performance.

- ## Show the predictions using a sample of new data.
+* Show the predictions using a sample of new data.
 Compare the predictions if more than one model is used.

- ## Save PNG images of your visualizations to distribute to the class and instructional team and for inclusion in your presentation and your repo's README.md file.
+* Save PNG images of your visualizations to distribute to the class and instructional team and for inclusion in your presentation and your repo's README.md file.

- ## Use one new machine learning library, machine learning model, or evaluation metric that hasn't been covered in class.
+* Use one new machine learning library, machine learning model, or evaluation metric that hasn't been covered in class.

- ## Create a README.md in your repo with a write-up summarizing your project.
+* Create a README.md in your repo with a write-up summarizing your project.
 Be sure to include any usage instructions to set up and use the model.